 Decide on an appropriate data visualization for such an experimental design and produce it.
 You will likely find {ggplot2} to be the most useful package for this.
 There are many suitable options to visualize these data: you can use boxplots, swarm/violin plots, bar graphs, etc. Try out several different types of graphs to see which you feel best informs the reader.
 See the KEATS page for Week 2 for links to the R-graph gallery for inspiration and help with the syntax required to generate the various graphs.
 You should have successfully produced at least one figure before moving to the next step.

 The next step is to test for our assumptions.
 However, in R - the easiest way to do so is to first generate the aov() object so now is a good time to run your aov() command (or other R command of your choice).
 Consult the lecture material and your script from last week if you are unsure of the proper syntax.
-Once you have produced your aov() object (by running your ANOVA), you can test for two of the three assumptions for a ANOVA: normal distribution of the residuals and homogeneity of variance.
+Once you have produced your aov() object (by running your ANOVA), you can test for two of the three assumptions for an ANOVA: normal distribution of the residuals and homogeneity of variance.
 (Question: what is the third assumption?
 Why can’t we test for it now?)

 Tip: Are you getting an error message when you try to run Levene’s test?
 What does the error message you are getting tell you?
 Did you perhaps skip an important step?
 Hint: Check Step #5.